InterstellarJS/PlanetTech/README.md

 ## Atmosphere Scattering
 To add an atmosphere to a planet, you can import the `Atmosphere` post-processing class.
-This was adapted from a ShaderToy example to work with Three.js.
+This was adapted from this [ShaderToy example](https://www.shadertoy.com/view/wlBXWK) to work with Three.js.
 It's still very much a work in progress.

 ```javascript
 import { Atmosphere } from './core/shaders/vfx/atmosphereScattering';